jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/s3-examples-transfer.rst

 In this example, we created an |S3| client, created a ``Transfer`` object, and performed a transfer synchronously.
-Using the previous example demonstrates the bare minimum amount of code needed to perform a transfer.
-The transfer object can also perform transfers asynchronously and has various configuration options you can use to customize the transfers.
+The example demonstrates how to use a minimal amount of code to perform a transfer.
+The transfer object can also perform transfers of files asynchronously and has various configuration options you can use to customize the transfers.

 You can upload the local files to a "subfolder" of a an |S3| bucket by